murugisilvia294-rgb/Education-Crisis-in-Kenya-From-Policy-to-Safety/README.md

 These analyses provide actionable insights for policymakers to:
 - Identify high-risk counties for targeted intervention
 - Improve allocation of education and safety resources
-- Highlight structural inequalities in Kenya’s education system
+- Highlights structural inequalities in Kenya’s education system

 ## Contact